irschad/automation-with-python/website-monitoring/README.md

 ## Technologies

 - **Python**: For writing the monitoring and recovery logic.
-- **AWS EC2**: For hosting the web application and running the Docker container.
+- **Amazon EC2**: For hosting the web application and running the Docker container.
 - **Docker**: For containerizing the web application.
 - **Linux**: EC2 instance runs Ubuntu (or any other distribution), and the monitoring script is executed within it.